TheCarsonWest/TheCarsonWest.github.io/test/content/Primary Source Evaluation.md

 **Evaluating Different Source Types:**

-* [[Evaluating Letters and Diaries]]:  Focus on the author's emotional state, personal experiences, and potential biases.
+* [Evaluating Letters and Diaries](./../evaluating-letters-and-diaries/):  Focus on the author's emotional state, personal experiences, and potential biases.
-* [[Evaluating Government Documents]]: Consider the political context and potential for propaganda.
+* [Evaluating Government Documents](./../evaluating-government-documents/): Consider the political context and potential for propaganda.
-* [[Evaluating Photographs]]:  Analyze composition, context, and potential manipulation.
+* [Evaluating Photographs](./../evaluating-photographs/):  Analyze composition, context, and potential manipulation.
-* [[Evaluating Oral Histories]]: Account for memory biases and potential changes in narrative over time.
+* [Evaluating Oral Histories](./../evaluating-oral-histories/): Account for memory biases and potential changes in narrative over time.

 **Methods for Corroboration:**